Call 1300 366 441 for a free first interview. Ask about our No Win No Fee OR Expenses* fee policy.

 In a positive move forward, an Israeli Court has ruled that former Melbourne school principal, Malka Leifer, should be extradited to Australia.
 The decision comes after years of delay and uncertainty for Leifer’s victims, who were students at Adass Israel Girls’ School, but is not the end of their journey by far.

 Leifer fled to Israel in 2008 when allegations of the abuse were raised with the school but was only arrested in 2013.
-See our earlier blog on the circumstances surrounding Leifer’s hurried departure from Australia, as well as other Jewish organizations that have been rocked by child sex abuse allegations, and the significance of civil litigation that followed, in which one of Leifer’s victims was awarded over one million dollars in compensation by the Victorian Supreme Court.
+There are bizarre circumstances surrounding Leifer’s hurried departure from Australia, as well as other Jewish organizations that have been rocked by child sex abuse allegations, and the significance of civil litigation that followed, in which one of Leifer’s victims was awarded over one million dollars in compensation by the Victorian Supreme Court.

 Since Australia requested Leifer’s extradition so that she could stand trial for 74 counts of child sex offences, there have been over 70 court hearings held in Israel, during which Leifer and her legal team have attempted to evade the extradition request.